Feeding Your Baby

 Please note that if you have a baby who is super sensitive to texture, he might only like pureed foods.
 Every baby is unique.
 Go ahead and give him purees if he prefers them.
 But be sure to offer some foods with each meal that he can pick up and eat himself, like blueberries, so he gradually learns to accept textures in his food.

 In the beginning, babies use their whole fist to grab food, but his motivation to eat will help him develop a pincer grasp, which is an important developmental step.
 Do you have a child who hates to get his hands messy?
 Cut up small pieces of dryer food such as bread, hard boiled egg, and vegetables.

 Your little one really wants to learn to feed himself.
 If you get out of the way, he will.
 And the mess?
+You'll be happy to hear that babies who play with their food are more advanced verbally.
+(Crazy, I know, but it has to do with being able to explore the food as you learn the name for it.)
 He'll get neater with practice, I guarantee.

 7. How does beginning to eat "real" food impact my baby's current food intake, which is nursing or formula?

 Your baby will wean from breast or bottle eventually, and all other food intake leads inexorably toward that weaning.
 The practice of "Baby-Led Weaning" or "Baby-Led Solids" is simply letting little ones decide for themselves when they're ready to explore "eating" and what foods they want to try.
 That also means they're naturally "weaning" themselves over time.